tlockhart/liri-node-app/README.md

 # liri-node-app
 LIRI is a Language Interpretation and Recognition Interface.
 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 The user will enter command line parameter that LIRI will interpret and return the requested information.
 Please see the parameter options below:
-1. spotify-this-song [Your Song Name]
+1. spotify-this-song 'Your Song Name'
-2. concert-this [Your Artist Name]
+2. concert-this Your Artist Name
-3. movie-this [Your Movie Name]
+3. movie-this 'Your Movie Name'
 4. do-what-it-says
 # Demo
 ![Liri Demo](./images/liri_demo.gif)<br/>